tanis2000/binocle-c/README.md

 - Timing functions
 - Viewport adapters for 2D pixel perfect images
 - Experimental hot code reloading for game code
+- Lua scripting through LuaJIT on supported platforms

+## Documentation

+The full documentation is available on [Read the Docs](http://binocle-c.readthedocs.io/) Please notice that the documentation is still a work in progress.

 ## Installing